justaCasualCoder/SamsungFlashGUI/README.md

 A Python Script that can be used to easily flash .img files to any Samsung phone.

-`gui.py` is the main file , and `guiunstable.py` is a updated but unstable version.
+`gui.py` is the main file, and `guiunstable.py` is an updated but unstable version.

 See this [Github Project Page](https://github.com/users/justaCasualCoder/projects/1/views/1) for future goals.
 # Linux
 ### Running

-Install requirments!
+Install requirements!

 ```bash
 pip install -r requirements.txt